 I’ve already mentioned how you can easily find CPU and GPU benchmarks online.

-But you’ll hardly find a benchmark that has the exact specs as you do.
+But you’ll hardly find a benchmark with the exact specs you do.
 So, it’s best to test it yourself!

 If we’re talking about a high-end gaming computer, run an in-game benchmark after setting the graphics preset to Ultra.

 If you’re on a 1080p monitor, you should get close to or above 100 FPS, no matter what game.

 A low-end PC will struggle with the benchmark, though.
 It’ll output less than 30 FPS at the Ultra preset.